aleda145/blog/content/posts/hello-world.md

 difference between the mentioned alternatives.
 Since I'm already using Cloudflare's other services (DNS, R2) the choice was easy.
 (And I'm lazy).

-The last thing I have in my is the scraping part.
+The last thing I have in my application is the scraping part.
 Loading 100s of images concurrently and moving them to an object storage is quite memory intensive.
 At least a 256MB instance can't handle it!
 I offloaded the scraping part to [Google Cloud Run](https://cloud.google.com/run).
 It scales to zero, and will only run